b3scale/b3scale/README.md

 that monitors certain parameters straight from redis and reports them to b3scale in an inexpensive, resource conserving fashion.

+*DEPRECATION NOTICE:*
+The `b3scalenoded` will be deprecated in favour of the `b3scaleagent`, which does the same thing, but uses the HTTP API.

 ## Terminology

 * *Frontend:* A BigBlueButton frontend such as Greenlight